arm-university/RPi-Pico-projects-for-schools/Markdown.md

 **PRO _TIP_**

-**Don't worry if you forget to use utime instead of time—MicroPython will use the right one anyway.**
+**Don't worry if you forget to use utime instead of timeï¿½MicroPython will use the right one anyway.**
 ____

 - The **machine** import gives Python access to the Pico. **utime** works very similarly to the **time** module in desktop Python, and in this case we will use it to "pause" execution.
 - We set constants for **ON** and **OFF** to aid readability of the code.
-- We also set constants for the LED pin (the on-board LED is connected to pin 25) and the delay we want between flashes—in this case 2 (seconds).
+- We also set constants for the LED pin (the on-board LED is connected to pin 25) and the delay we want between flashesï¿½in this case 2 (seconds).
 - We create a **Pin** object called **led** which we define as an **OUT** pin (for output) and tell it to use pin 25.
 - We then enter a forever loop (**while True**) and turn the **led** value to **ON**, sleep for 2 seconds, **OFF**, sleep for 2 seconds, then repeat.
 ___